wssccc/ngscript/README.md

 >       };
 >

-#### Referrence To Java Method
+#### Reference To Java Method
-ngscript supports a way to make referrece to a method of a Java object.
-The referrece, like lambda, is a first-class object.
+ngscript supports a way to make reference to a method of a Java object.
+The reference, like lambda, is a first-class object.

 >**Examples**
 >
->Making referrece of a Java object
+>Making reference of a Java object
 >
 >       //native Java ArrayList
 >       var array = new ArrayList();